EricssonXD/vs-code-updater/cline_docs/techContext.md

 # Technical Context

-## Technologies
+## Technologies Used

-- Visual Studio Code Extension API
+- Visual Studio Code Extension APIs
 - TypeScript
 - Node.js
-- Linux package managers (apt, pacman, yum, etc.)
+- Linux command execution

 ## Development Setup

-- Developed in VSCode on Linux.
-- Uses pnpm for package management.
+- Clone the repository and install dependencies using a package manager (e.g., pnpm).
+- Open the project in Visual Studio Code.
-- Tested with the VSCode extension testing framework.
+- Use the VSCode debugger to run and test the extension.
+- Follow the project's README.md for additional setup instructions.

-## Constraints
+## Technical Constraints

-- Focused on Linux environments.
+- Must operate within the VSCode Extension environment.
+- Limited to the APIs provided by VSCode and the Node.js ecosystem.
+- Requires compatibility across different Linux distributions for executing update commands.